How Much Does Hardwood Floor Repair Cost?

 | Light Scratch Repair / Buff & Recoat | $1 to $3 | Surface-level wear where only the finish is damaged |

-| Deeper Scratch & Dent Repair | $2 to $6 | Filling, sanding, and spot refinishing localized areas |
+| Deeper Scratch & Dent Repair | $3 to $8 | Filling, sanding, and spot refinishing localized areas where the wood itself is damaged |

-| Board Replacement (Small Patches) | $5 to $20 | Cutting out and replacing damaged boards, then blending color |
+| Board Replacement (Small Patches) | $7 to $25 | Cutting out and replacing damaged boards, sanding, staining, and blending — single boards often run $100 to $350 each due to labor and finish matching |

 | Cupping Or Minor Moisture Issues | $2 to $6 | Drying, re-fastening boards, and light sanding where needed |